amplication/react-todos/guide/step-001.md

 ![create react app result](./assets/step-001-001.png)

-## A Blank Canvas
+## Step 2 - Starting with a blank canvas

 While the introductory application is nice, we'll want to start with a blank canvas.

-Open up the `amplication-react` directory in the IDE of your choice.
+1. Open up the `amplication-react` directory in the IDE of your choice.

-Open up `web/src/App.css` and delete all the content in this file.
+2. Open up `web/src/App.css` and delete all the content in this file.
 Delete the file `web/src/logo.svg`.

-Open `web/src/index.css` and replace the content of this file with the following:
+3. Open `web/src/index.css` and replace the content of this file with the following:

 `web/src/index.css`